 Members who filed a Candidate Report prior to taking office may receive a waiver from the requirement to file a New Filer Report.
 Similarly, officers and employees who left a public filing position (as specified in Title I of EIGA) within 30 days of assuming the new position may receive a waiver from the requirement to file a New Filer Report.
 In both cases, the individual must submit a request that the report be waived through the eFD system.
-Contact the Committee with questions.
+Contact the Committee with any questions.

 - Annual Reports: Must be filed each year, no later than May 15.
-If May 15 falls on a weekend or a holiday, the filing deadline is the next business day. - Termination Reports: Must be filed within 30 days of terminating a filing position.
+If May 15 falls on a weekend or a federal holiday, the filing deadline is the next business day.
+The filing deadline for Annual Reports covering calendar year 2021 is Monday, May 16, 2022. - Termination Reports: Must be filed within 30 days of terminating a filing position.
 A Member, officer, or employee who begins another public filing position (as specified in Title I of EIGA) within 30 days of the date of termination may receive a waiver from the requirement to file a Termination Report.
 In such a case, the individual must submit a request that the report be waived through the eFD system.
-Contact the Committee with questions. - Candidate Reports: Must be filed no later than 30 days after becoming a candidate for nomination or election to the office of Member, or by May 15 of that calendar year, whichever is later, but at least 30 days before the primary or general election, and on or before May 15 of each succeeding year such individual continues to be a candidate.
+Contact the Committee with any questions. - Candidate Reports: Must be filed no later than 30 days after becoming a candidate for nomination or election to the office of Member or by May 15 of that calendar year, whichever is later, but at least 30 days before the primary or general election.
+Subsequent candidate reports are due on or before May 15 of each succeeding year the individual continues to be a candidate.
 Any candidate who is an incumbent Member of Congress is not required to file a Candidate Report.

-Example: An individual became a candidate on November 15, 2019.
-The candidate would be required to file a Candidate Report with the Senate by December 15, 2019, as long as that date is 30 or more days before a primary or general election in which the individual is a candidate.
+Example: An individual became a candidate on November 15, 2021.
+The candidate would be required to file a Candidate Report with the Senate by December 15, 2021, as long as that date is 30 or more days before a primary or general election in which the individual is a candidate.
 The candidate is required to file another Candidate Report by May 15 in each succeeding year in which the individual remains a candidate.

-Example: An individual became a candidate on January 1, 2020.
-The candidate would be required to file a Candidate Report by May 15, 2020, as long as that date is 30 or more days before a primary or general election in which the individual is candidate.
+Example: An individual became a candidate on January 1, 2022.
+The candidate would be required to file a Candidate Report by May 16, 2022, as long as that date is 30 or more days before a primary or general election in which the individual is candidate.